23 Indoor Activities with Your Kids When it’s Raining in Orlando

 Living in the Sunshine State has its perks.
 With year-round warm weather, the options for outdoor activities are endless.
 And while most of the time, it’s bright and sunny, we do have occasional seasons where it’s quite the opposite.
 And nothing will make you lose your mind faster than being cooped up with your kids in the house on a rainy day.

-Thankfully, Central Florida has lots of great options for indoor fun, and some of them won’t cost you a dime.
-Check out these 23 indoor things to do in Orlando with kids to keep your family entertained.
+Thankfully, Central Florida has many great indoor fun options, and some won’t cost you a dime.
+Check out these 24 indoor things to do in Orlando with kids to keep your family entertained.

 Rainy Day Things to Do Indoors in Orlando